yours-truly-phil/Codey/README.md

 Discord bot to compile and run code and fix code formatting, all without leaving discord and just a single click (reaction) away.
 Supports tons of languages and automatically finds runnable code in messages.

+### capabilities:

+ - compile and run code from discord messages
+ - reformat java code and fix indentation
+ - reminder function
+ - listen to GitHub repository events and posts summary on push
+ - show date and time from messages in local timezone
+ - send get requests via slash command

 ![Codey Demo](docs/demo.gif)

 ## discord invite link to invite the bot to your server